 The Swiss Alps are not just for skiing!
-A visit to Switzerland from May through October means hiking in the Swiss Alps, the world’s most breathtaking landscape!
+When planning your Switzerland itinerary from May through October means hiking in the Swiss Alps, the world’s most breathtaking landscape!
 Walk alongside cows and sheep, listening to the ringing of the cowbells, surrounded by wildflowers, breathing in the fresh mountain air, and taking in the views of the Alps – pure bliss.
 So what are you waiting for?
-Trade in your ski boots for hiking boots and let’s go!
+Trade in your ski boots for hiking boots and plan your trip to the Swiss Alps!

 Summer in Grindelwald means hiking, biking, and tons of other leisure activities!
 With over 300 kilometers of excellent hiking trails of varying levels of difficulty, Grindlewald is an alpine paradise for hikers and mountaineers.
 No visit to this area is complete without a day trip to Lauterbrunnen.
 This valley is so beautiful that it inspired JRR Tolkien’s fantasy city of Rivendale.
 While there, take in the stunning scenery, hike behind waterfalls, and get to know this charming Swiss village.

 Explore Engadin!
 This alpine valley is home to a stunning lake, surrounded by mountains.
 There is no shortage of hiking and exploring to do in this area.
 Rent a bike, enjoy water sports on the lake, or just wander around town.
 Accessible from town, Corviglia is a beautiful mountain, known for its amazing hiking trails and excellent mountain biking opportunities.
 Take a train ride out to Corvatsch, the highest peak in Engadin, and to Diavolezza, a mountain known for the best views in the region, as well as the Morteratsch Glacier.
 Each of these mountains offers hikes of varying difficulty and levels of experience.